kevinwatson/hobbyist-radio-book/040-chapter-03.md

 General Mobile Radio Service (GMRS) is similar to Family Radio Service (FRS), but with more options.
 GMRS radios use the same 22 channels, but also have an additional 8 repeater channels.
 GMRS also allows the user to transmit at a higher power than FRS radios, which allows for longer distance communications and better audio quality.
 A license is required to use a GMRS radio, so that GMRS radio operators can be identified if needed by the FCC.

 GMRS radios are allowed to have replaceable antennas.
 Combine this with higher power wattage allowances, GMRS radios can transmit farther distances than their FRS radio cousins.
+For a radios to be labeled as GMRS they are required to be [FCC Part 95 Subpart E](https://ecfr.federalregister.gov/current/title-47/chapter-I/subchapter-D/part-95/subpart-E/section-95.1705) compliant.

 GMRS radios come in two form factors.
 Handheld walkie-talkie style radios are cheapest and most common.
 Prices range from $50 to hundreds of dollars.
 They usually have rechargeable batteries and a belt clip.
 Mobile stations are larger, require a separate power source and usually have a separate wired microphone/speaker.
-They are generally mounted below the dashboard in a vehicle and draw power from the battery.
+They are generally mounted below the dashboard in a vehicle and draw power from the vehicle's battery.
 Antennas are usually placed on the roof or trunk and offer wide range communication.

 ## Licensing